breath holding dangers

 Breath Holding Dangers: My Personal Experience as a Breathwork Facilitator

-First a bit of background info.
-I am a Breathwork facilitator, Breathwork teacher , and wellness writer.
-A few years ago during a group Breathwork session, a breather had what looked like a seizure at the end of the 60-minute class when I cued everyone to come back to a normal breath.
+First, a bit of background: I am a Breathwork facilitator and Breathwork teacher trainer with extensive experience in writing research-based wellness content.
+Several years ago during a group Breathwork session, a breather had what looked like a seizure at the end of the 60-minute class when I cued everyone to come back to a normal breath.
 His complexion turned a shade of blue, his entire body tensed, eyes glazed over, spittle gathered around his mouth, and he experienced temporary amnesia.
 Upon regaining consciousness, he confessed to regularly practicing Wim Hof breathing and deliberately holding his breath at the session’s conclusion—this being the last memory before the episode.
 I spent about 90 additional minutes sitting with him, and upon departure, he felt well, albeit slightly fatigued and disconnected.

 A parallel incident unfolded weeks later with another participant.
-Despite my advice to resume breathing through his mouth at the sessions end, he chose to hold his breath, thinking it would be a pleasant experience.
+Despite my advice to switch to normal nasal breathing at the sessions end of connected breathing segment, he chose to hold his breath, thinking it would be a pleasant experience.
 As I was overseeing a group of ten, I did not notice this happening immediately, and when I did, I rushed to his side, only to witness a similar seizure-like episode lasting about a minute.

 As a dedicated researcher, I meticulously combed through online resources in search of answers, only to be genuinely surprised by the scarcity of information on the subject.
 While the rarity of such occurrences is reassuring, the fact that it transpired in my Breathwork classes twice, meant that surely it’s happened to other breathers and other facilitators have witnessed it.
-Recognizing the importance of unraveling the mystery, I felt compelled to investigate the root causes and, equally importantly, to elevate awareness regarding the potential risks associated with intentionally holding one’s breath during conscious, connected Breathwork sessions.
+Consequently, I felt it was crucial to investigate the causes of these seizures and, equally important, to raise awareness about the potential risks associated with intentionally holding one’s breath during conscious, connected Breathwork sessions

 Conscious Connected Breathwork is Safe, Unmonitored Breath Holding in Breathwork is Playing with Fire